pivotal/docs-tap/scc/parameters-reference.hbs.md

 </table>

-See [Out of the Box Supply Chain with Testing and Scanning](../scc/ootb-supply-chain-testing-scanning.hbs.md) for details on how to setup the Workload namespace with the ScanPolicy and ScanTemplate required for this resource, and [SourceScan reference](../scst-scan/scan-crs.hbs.md#sourcescan) for details about the SourceScan custom resource.
+See [Out of the Box Supply Chain with Testing and Scanning](../scc/ootb-supply-chain-testing-scanning.hbs.md) for details about how to set up the Workload namespace with the ScanPolicy and ScanTemplate required for this resource, and [SourceScan reference](../scst-scan/scan-crs.hbs.md#sourcescan) for details about the SourceScan custom resource.

-Additionally, check out [Supply Chain Security Tools for Tanzu – Store](../scst-store/overview.hbs.md) for details on how the artifacts found during scanning are catalogued.
+See [Supply Chain Security Tools for Tanzu – Store](../scst-store/overview.hbs.md) for details about how the artifacts found during scanning are catalogued.